 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 Carbatrol; Epitol; Equetro; TEGretol; TEGretol-XR

-- Unsafe blood cell count problems may happen.
-This includes a type of anemia called aplastic anemia and a type of low white blood cell count.
-Report any fever, shortness of breath, feeling very tired or weak, any unexplained bruising or bleeding, or purple “splotches” on your skin to your doctor right away.
+- Unsafe blood cell counts problems have happened, like aplastic anemia and a type of low white blood cell count.
+Tell the doctor right away if your child feels very tired or weak, or has a fever, chills, shortness of breath, any unexplained bruising or bleeding, or purple “splotches” on the skin.

 - It is used to treat seizures.

 - It is used to treat pain caused by a problem with a nerve in the face.

 - It is used to treat bipolar problems.

 - It may be given to your child for other reasons.
 Talk with the doctor.